kjolley/BIGSdb_documentation/data_analysis/lintree.rst

 Only isolates with an assigned LIN code can be included in the tree.

-Lintree can be accessed by selecting the 'Analysis' section on the main contents page.
+Lintree can be accessed by selecting the 'Third party' section on the main contents page.

 .. image:: /images/data_analysis/analysis.png